The aim? To support the introduction of cleaner, sustainable mobility solutions in SUMPs.

-CIVITAS SUMPs-Up supported the introduction of cleaner, sustainable mobility solutions.
-The project's goal was to help cities that experience negative effects of transport, develop Sustainable Urban Mobility Plans (SUMPs) - strategic long-term planning documents that integrate all transport modes and contribute to a sustainable urban development.
+CIVITAS SUMPs-UP's goal was to help cities that experience negative effects of transport, develop Sustainable Urban Mobility Plans (SUMPs) - strategic long-term planning documents that integrate all transport modes and contribute to sustainable urban development.

 The project assisted planning authorities to overcome the barriers that prevented or made it difficult to implement SUMPs by focusing on capacity building, tailored information, and support during the development and implementation phases of SUMPs.